atulvarshneya/quantum-computing/qckt/README.md

 		Returns a handle object to a backend execution environment (a local qc simulator) run(circuit, initstate=None, prepqubits=None, qtrace=False)
-		Runs the given circuit on the backend execution environment Initial state can be passed inform of state vector, or list of prepared qubits The results of the execution are stored in the environment handle object Returns the same backend environment handle object get_svec()
+		Runs the given circuit on the backend execution environment Initial state can be passed inform of state-vector, or list of prepared qubits The results of the execution are stored in the environment handle object Returns the same backend environment handle object get_svec()
 		returns the result state-vector object
-		The state-vector array can be accessed through the .value field of the returned object The returned object supports conversion to string representation for pretty printing That handle supports a method svec.verbose(boolean), and returns the same handle get_creg()
+		The state-vector array can be accessed through the .value field of the returned object The returned object supports conversion to string representation for pretty printing The returned object also supports a method svec.verbose(boolean), which affects the string conversion in that it includes all states even those with an amplitude of 0.
+Svec.verbose(boolean) returns the same state-vector object get_creg()
-		Returns the result classical bits register object The classical bits array can be accessed through the .value field of the returned object
+		returns the result classical bits register object The classical bits array can be accessed through the .value field and its integer value through .intvalue field of the returned object
+		The returned object supports conversion to string representation for pretty printing